MediaBrowser/plugin.video.emby/README.md

 Solutions are unlikely due to the nature of these issues
 - A Plex Media Server "bug" leads to frequent and slow syncs, see [here for more info](https://github.com/croneter/PlexKodiConnect/issues/135)
 - *Plex Music when using Addon paths instead of Native Direct Paths:* Kodi tries to scan every(!) single Plex song on startup.
 This leads to errors in the Kodi log file and potentially even crashes.
-See the [Github issue](https://github.com/croneter/PlexKodiConnect/issues/14) for more details
+See the [Github issues](https://github.com/croneter/PlexKodiConnect/issues/14) for more details. **Workaround**: use [PKC direct paths](https://github.com/croneter/PlexKodiConnect/wiki/Set-up-Direct-Paths) instead of addon paths.

 *Background Sync:*
 The Plex Server does not tell anyone of the following changes.
 Hence PKC cannot detect these changes instantly but will notice them only on full/delta syncs (standard settings is every 60 minutes)
 - Toggle the viewstate of an item to (un)watched outside of Kodi
-- Changing details of an item, e.g. replacing a poster

-However, some changes to individual items are instantly detected, e.g. if you match a yet unrecognized movie.

 ### Issues being worked on